© 2022 GOECO | All rights reserved

 Needy animals continuously outnumber the shelter’s staff members and; therefore, the organization is always looking for helping hands.
 Interestingly, this shelter is not only limited to house pets; it also rehabilitates and rescues farm animals, including horses, bunnies, donkeys and chickens.

 As a volunteer you will have the opportunity to walk and play with the dogs as well as care for the cats.
 The property is extremely large and is organized in a way that animals are grouped together based on sex, size and type.
 The property grounds have a spacious backyard where you will be walking and playing with the dogs.
 In the center is a barn with mixed farm animals which is situated next to the area where you will be taking the dogs out for some exercise.
 At the start of your program you will have an introductory orientation focused on animal care and handling.
 This orientation is crucial because volunteering at this shelter requires some hands-on work and you will need to know how to deal with animals that have been deserted and neglected.

-Food: A traditional Israeli breakfast is provided at the adjacent restaurant from 7:30 am - 9:30 am and consists of breads, olives, vegetables, labneh (a type of yogurt), coffee and tea.
-There are plenty of inexpensive restaurants and cafes nearby.
+Food: A traditional Israeli breakfast is provided in the hostel dining room and consists of breads, olives, vegetables, labaneh (a type of yogurt), coffee and tea.
+There is a self-catering kitchen available for your use and plenty of inexpensive restaurants and cafes nearby.

 Please take note of this project’s minimum requirements: